jihacshnu/JISHNU_CHOWDHURY_21BAI10055/README.md

 - Hero2: Moves two blocks diagonally; kills opponents in its path.

-- Hero3: Moves 2 steps straight and 1 step to the side in any direction; kills only the character at its final landing position.
+- Hero3: Moves 2 steps straight and 1 step to the side in any direction; kills only the character at its final landing position.(Bonus feature)

 ## Screenshots